-Chitosan is a deacetylated form of chitin, which is found in mushrooms and the shells of crustaceans such as shrimp and crabs (seafood allergies are not allergies to chitin).
-Deacetylation produces free amino groups, and a high density of positive charges on chitosan.
-A solution of chitosan is mixed with negatively charged triphosphate (sodium triphosphate, STP a.k.a. tripolyphosphate, TPP) under rapid stirring or vortexing.
+Many publications have described the production and properties of trimethyl chitosan (TMC), and quaternary or quaternized chitosan, including 2-hydroxypropyl-trimethyl ammonium chloride chitosans (HACC or HTCC).
+Unfortunately, suppliers of these derivatives are somewhat limited, but HACC appears to be more readily available than TMC.
+These derivatives provide superior performance relative to unmodified chitosan in vaccine production.
+To make a chitosan nanoparticle by the extremely common technique of ionic crosslinking, a solution of chitosan is mixed with negatively charged triphosphate (sodium triphosphate, STP a.k.a. tripolyphosphate, TPP) under rapid stirring or vortexing.
 Ionically bonded gel nanoparticles form spontaneously upon mixing with TPP, including when mixed together with peptide.
-The method here is adapted from published methods for creating peptide-loaded nanoparticles, and protein (ovalbumin) loaded nanoparticles.
+The methods we use are adapted from published methods for creating peptide-loaded nanoparticles, and protein (ovalbumin) loaded nanoparticles, and for the creation of nanoparticles by ionic gelation by mixing a soluble chitosan derivative with poly-anionic peptides as crosslinker, .